 When is it released?

-There is no final release date yet, but I'm hoping to release it in early access in some form in the first half of 2020.
+There is no final release date yet, but we're hoping to release it in early access in some form in the second half of 2020.

 What platforms will be supported?